-The Capital Markets Company Limited

-- Managing Principal / APAC ESG Lead (2021 - 2023)

-Carbon Care Asia Limited

-- Head of Carbon (2019 - 2022)
+The Capital Markets Company Limited - Managing Principal / APAC ESG Lead (2021 - 2023) Carbon Care Asia Limited - Head of Carbon (2019 - 2022)

-Hong Kong Centre for Carbon Innovation Limited

-- Chief Executive; Director (2016 - 2019)

-The Hong Kong Jockey Club - Manager, Sustainability (2011 - 2016)
+Hong Kong Centre for Carbon Innovation Limited - Chief Executive; Director (2016 - 2019) The Hong Kong Jockey Club - Manager, Sustainability (2011 - 2016)

-PhD in Environmental Engineering

-- National University of Singapore

-MPhil in Civil Engineering

-- The Hong Kong University of Science and Technology

-Bachelor of Engineering in Environmental Engineering

-- Shanghai Tongji University, China
+PhD in Environmental Engineering - National University of Singapore MPhil in Civil Engineering - The Hong Kong University of Science and Technology Bachelor of Engineering in Environmental Engineering - Shanghai Tongji University, China

-Corporate Governance Report

-Corporate Governance Principles and Practices
+Note:

+Definition of senior management is set out in the 'Corporate Governance Report' section in this Annual Report.

+CORPORATE GOVERNANCE REPORT

+CORPORATE GOVERNANCE PRINCIPLES AND PRACTICES

 Hang Seng Bank Limited (the "Bank") is committed to maintaining and upholding high standards of corporate governance with a view to safeguarding the interests of its shareholders, customers, employees and other stakeholders.
 The Bank has followed the module on "Corporate Governance of Locally Incorporated Authorised Institutions" ("CG-1") under the Supervisory Policy Manual ("SPM") issued by the Hong Kong Monetary Authority ("HKMA").
-The Bank has also fully complied with all the principles of good corporate governance and code provisions; and adopted the recommended best practices, where appropriate, set out in the Corporate Governance Code contained in Appendix C1 of the Rules Governing the Listing of Securities ("Listing Rules") on The Stock Exchange of Hong Kong Limited (the "Stock Exchange") throughout the year of 2024.
+The Bank has also fully complied with all the principles of good corporate governance and code provisions; and adopted the recommended best practices, where appropriate, set out in the Corporate Governance Code contained in Appendix C1 of the Rules Governing the Listing of Securities ("Listing Rules") on The Stock Exchange of Hong Kong Limited ("HKEx") throughout the year of 2024.